-The two most common alpha blockers used to treat BPH are alfuzosin and tamsulosin.
-These have a quick acting effect on relaxing the smooth muscle around the prostate and bladder neck, easing the obstruction.
+- Alpha blockers - These have a quick acting effect on relaxing the smooth muscles around the prostate and bladder neck, easing the obstruction.

-These medications may cause dizziness as a side effect by lowering your blood pressure.
-Both medications may cause retrograde ejaculation, which results in a dry ejaculation at orgasm.
-This is harmless and means the medication is working effectively.
+- These medications may cause dizziness as a side effect by lowering your blood pressure.

-Finasteride and Dutasteride are the two most widely used 5-ARI’s.
-They work by preventing the prostate converting testosterone into dihydro-testosterone, the active form of testosterone in the prostate.
-This stops the prostate from growing and even causes it to shrink.
-These medications take a long time to work, often as long as six months to a year until symptoms improve, so you need to be patient.
-They work best when combined with alpha blockers, which cause immediate relief.
+- 5-alpha reductase inhibitors (5-ARIs) - These drugs stop the prostate from growing and causes it to shrink.
+However, these medications take a longer time to work, so you have to wait for as long as six months to a year until symptoms improve, so do be patient.
+They work best when combined with alpha blockers, which can give more immediate relief.

 Surgery for BPH

 There are several methods for creating a larger channel out the prostate to relieve obstruction.
 They are performed under anaesthetic with a telescope through the urethra.